9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 There specific requirements for caravan gas bottles.
 Learn about proper storage and get the facts on caravan gas bottle coatings.

-9kg Gas Bottle Holder – Caravan Gas Bottle Regulator, Hose & Fittings
+9kg Gas Bottle Holder – Caravan Gas Regulator, Caravan Gas Fittings

 There have been a number of discussions on various online forums relating to the type of caravan gas bottle required.